thephez/dash-docs/_includes/devdoc/example_transactions.md

 redeem script.

-The P2SH address is returned along with the redeem script which must be provided when we spend satoshis sent to the P2SH address.
+The P2SH address is returned along with the redeem script which must be provided when we spend duffs sent to the P2SH address.

 ![Warning icon](/img/icons/icon_warning.svg)
  **Warning:** You must not lose the redeem script, especially if you don't have a record of which public keys you used to create the P2SH multisig address.
-You need the redeem script to spend any bitcoins sent to the P2SH address.
+You need the redeem script to spend any dash sent to the P2SH address.
 If you lose the redeem script, you can recreate it by running the same command above, with the public keys listed in the same order.
-However, if you lose both the redeem script and even one of the public keys, you will never be able to spend satoshis sent to that P2SH address.
+However, if you lose both the redeem script and even one of the public keys, you will never be able to spend duffs sent to that P2SH address.

 Neither the address nor the redeem script are stored in the wallet when